dbos-inc/dbos-docs/docs/api-reference/decorators.md

 Arguments sourced from an HTTP request generally get the name given in the code for the function.
 However, if the name in the HTTP query string or body is different, [`@ArgName`](#argname) may be used.

 #### `@Authentication`
-Configures the Operon HTTP server to perform authentication.
+Configures the DBOS HTTP server to perform authentication.
 All functions in the decorated class will use the provided function to act as an authentication middleware.
-This middleware will make users' identity available to [Operon Contexts](./contexts.md).
+This middleware will make users' identity available to [DBOS Contexts](./contexts.md).
 Here is an example:

 ```typescript
 async function exampleAuthMiddlware (ctx: MiddlewareContext) {